powsybl/powsybl-tutorials/docs/loadflow.md

 Now, we'll add a few **required** maven dependencies:
 - `com.powsybl:powsybl-config-classic`: to provide a way to read the configuration
 - `org.slf4j:slf4j-simple`: to provide an implementation of `slf4j`.
-- `com.powsybl:powsybl-open-loadflow` to provide an implementation for the loadflow calculation.
+- `com.powsybl:powsybl-open-loadflow` to provide an implementation for the load flow calculation.
 - `com.powsybl:powsybl-iidm-impl` to load and work with networks.

-**Note:** PowSyBl uses [slf4j](http://www.slf4j.org/) as a facade for various logging framework, but some APIs we use in PowSyBl use [log4j](https://logging.apache.org/log4j), which is not compatible with slf4j, making it necessary to create a bridge between the two logging system.
+**Note:** PowSyBl uses [slf4j](http://www.slf4j.org/) as a facade for various logging frameworks, but some of the APIs we use in PowSyBl use [log4j](https://logging.apache.org/log4j), which is not compatible with slf4j, so it is necessary to create a bridge between the two logging systems.

 Add the following dependencies to the `pom.xml` file:
 ```xml